Are you tired of the hype in the fantasy football industry?

 There aren’t as many late-round upside players as you may believe…

-Those players were found scattered throughout the late rounds (and we didn’t even talk about undrafted upside players!) so whether you go defense or kicker early or late, same chance to hit on an upside player.
+Those players were found scattered throughout the late rounds (and we didn’t even talk about undrafted upside players!) so whether you go defense or kicker early or late, you still have the same chance to hit on an upside player.

 A lot has to go right to hit on one of those upside players.